Health Studies BSc (Hons)

-This one-year full-time programme has been developed to provide registered healthcare professionals working in a healthcare environment outside of the UK with an opportunity to top up their qualifications to first degree level.
-It can also be extended and followed as a 2 year full-time course for applicants who do not already hold a diploma level qualification.
+This one-year full-time programme (2 year option also available) has been developed to provide registered healthcare professionals working in a healthcare environment outside of the UK with an opportunity to top up their qualifications to first degree level.

 Why choose Bangor University for this course?

-- The School of Healthcare sciences is ranked No.1 in the UK for Radiography and 3rd for Nursing – Times Good University Guide 2017.
+- 1st in the UK for Radiography and Top 10 for Nursing (THE TIMES Good University Guide 2018).

 The course takes a broad view of topics and students will develop knowledge of local, national, international and global aspects and perspectives, with the focus of study extending from the health and well-being of individuals to the health of populations at national and international level.

 The modules under the pathway will use a variety of assessments such as written assignments, student presentations and on line assessments.
 A student–centred approach which provides a welcome to north Wales will give an insight into the history and culture of the region.
 Bangor University provides a supportive environment in which to study, live and learn; rating highly for a positive student experience.

 The key elements of the course can be summarised as enabling students to: